-Origin headers of inbound HTTP requests against a whitelist of URLs provided by you.
+Origin headers of inbound HTTP requests against a list of Allowed URLs provided by you.

 Each API Key has a configurable list of URLs, accessible via your dashboard.

 This only works for frontend integrations where the client is a web browser.
 Should you wish to work in a non-browser environment, the headers may be unset.
 In such a scenario, you may wish to create a separate API key for staging/development.